 Cider apples can be ready from as early as August so pressing time usually starts in September and can last through to late November.
-We use an electromechanical rack and cloth press as well as a mechanical straw press.

 Apples are loaded onto the sorting table where any foreign bodies - mud and leaves, or very rotten apples are removed.

-Bruised apples and a little rot is fine as this is generally as a result of natural fermentation already occurring.
+Bruised apples and a little browning is fine as this is generally as a result of natural fermentation already occurring.
 We're careful to keep apple varieties separate so we can monitor which orchards and combinations give the best flavour and character.
 We don't use any commercial yeast in our cyder so we rely on the apples producing their own natural yeast - nothing added, nothing taken away, then we let nature takes its course!

 Apple Sorting and Washing

 Once cleaned and sorted on the loading table the apples are transferred to the feed box for the mill.
 The mill will pulverise the apples and pass them through a calibrated screen, like a grater, so they may be pressed most efficiently.
 Different size screens are used for different varieties of apple depending on juice content.
 The mill feeds directly into the press which can process up to 700kgs of pulp in an hour.

 Pulverised apple delivered from the Voran mill

 The pumace passes along the belt and its 5 rollers where a maximum of 75% of liquid is extracted.
 The remaining tightly packed pumace goes directly to a neighbouring farm up for cattle feed - nothing wasted!